trailheadapps/dreaminvest-lwc/README.md

     - Sign up for a Spring '19 pre-release org and enable Dev Hub functionality
     - Install the pre-release version of the Salesforce CLI
     - Install Visual Studio Code
-    - Install the Visual Studio Code Salesforce extensions, including the LWC extension
+    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

 1. Authenticate with your hub org (if not already done).
 The command below uses the `-a` flag to assign an alias that can be used in other commands: